sander/hierarchical-deterministic-keys/keys.md

   == ARKG.DeriveSecretKey((sk_kem, sk_bl), kh, info)
 ```

-### 3.6.
-Proof of Possession
+### Proof of possession

-A Proof of Possession protocol `PoP` provides the following functions:
+A proof of possession protocol `PoP` provides the following functions:

 - Sign(sk, info): Outputs `signature` using a secret key `sk` and application-specific `info`.
 - Verify(proof, vk, info): Outputs whether `signature` is a valid proof of possession of the secret key associated with `vk`.